aa-fisk/LL_paper/LL_project.md

 # Working notes

-Okay writing feels a bit hard at the moment
-Why don't we start seeing if we can get somnotate to work?
+TODO
+- convert from visbrain to my clean fft format ?
+- check how well scoring has done
+- graph and analyse data
+- graph all days by vigilance state (fig 2? from paper )

-- Raw data on backup hard drives
+- write notes on pipeline
+    - add pyedflib
-    - On PC
+    - mne
-    - TODO reformat hard drives and update backups
+- update to be working in own environment

 - need to crop all the edf files at some point in pipeline python /Users/angusfisk/Documents/01_personal_files/01_work/11_LL_paper/02_analysis/10_edf_create/03_edf_crop.py